SPNHC 2026 Draft Program

 Co-organisers: Genevieve Tocci (Harvard University Herbaria)

 While collections management literature and online resources are available for professionals working in natural history institutions, many day-to-day specifics of curatorial work are learned through peer-to-peer training and practical experience.
-This symposium aims to capture and disseminate such knowledge within a conference setting, promoting cross-institutional collaboration, networking, and capacity building among colleagues.
+This

 Session lead: Mark Omura (Harvard University, Museum of Comparative Zoology)